arishackstv/cubemod/README.md

 ## Installation & Setup
 - Download [the latest release](https://github.com/arishackstv/cubemod/releases) and extract all the files into your game directory ("steamapps/common/Cube World", where cubeworld.exe is located).
-- **IMPORTANT: Make sure to select "Replace" when prompted for FreeImage.dll.**
+- **IMPORTANT: If you were previously using v1.0 of this mod, please uninstall first using the "Verify integrity of game files" button.**
 - Launch Cube World from steam and create a new character.
 - Synchronize your center region with any friends you would like to play with.

-##### Note: A modified FreeImage.dll is included in the release.
-This allows easy installation and loading on game startup.
-The mod can also be loaded with dll injection.
+##### This mod now uses [frognick's mod loader](https://www.reddit.com/r/CubeWorld/comments/dhokj2/frogniks_cube_world_mods), but it can also be loaded through dll injection, or using the old FreeImage.dll loader.

 ## Building
-This project was built in release mode using MSVC.
+This project was built in release mode using MinGW.